Moel Tŷ Uchaf

-Moel Tŷ Uchaf stone circle, above the village of Llandrillo, Denbighshire.

 Moel Tŷ Uchaf is a stone circle (but most likely a ring cairn) near the village of Llandrillo, Denbighshire, north Wales.

+Description

 It is a collection of 41 stones with a cist in the centre and an outlying stone to the north-north-east.
 The circle is 12 metres in diameter.

 Moel Tŷ Uchaf is also the name of the hill on which the circle is located.